KhronosGroup/glTF/specification/2.0/README.md

 ## Building Locally

-Building the documentation locally can be useful when proposing changes to the actual tooling used during the build.
+Building the specification locally can be useful when proposing changes to the actual tooling used during the build.

-The most straightforward way is to install [Docker](https://www.docker.com/) such that the documentation can be built inside a preconfigured container.
+The most straightforward way is to install [Docker](https://www.docker.com/) such that the specification can be built inside a preconfigured container.
 After installing Docker, pull the following image from Docker Hub:

 ```
 docker pull khronosgroup/docker-images:asciidoctor-spec